 - 69% Millennials experience FOMO, the most of any age group.
 (Eventbrite)

 - 40% of Millennials overspend or go into debt to keep up with their friends (Credit Karma)

 - About 27% of people head to social media right when they wake up.
 (Mashable)

 - 60% of Millennials make reactive purchases because of FOMO.
 (Strategy)

 - Facebook is the most common FOMO contributor (72%), followed by Instagram (14%), Twitter (11%), and Pinterest (8%).
 (Strategy)

 - The biggest things that create FOMO among Millennials are travel (59%), parties and events (56%), and food (29%).
 (Strategy)

 - 56% of people say they’re afraid they’ll miss out if they don’t stay on top of what’s happening on social media.
-(Sleeknote)
+(MyLife.com)

-There you have it, folks.
-Hopefully, this list of digital marketing statistics helped give you some insight into what’s going on with your competitors and ideas for you to try with your own business online.
+And there you have it, folks!
+Hopefully, this list of digital marketing statistics helped give you some insight into what’s going on in the world of online marketing and how you can leverage different strategies for your own business.